Canfield Business Honors Program

 Graduation

 To graduate under the CSB Honors Program, the student must earn a University grade point average of at least 3.25 and a grade point average of at least 3.25 in business courses and a grade point of average of at least 3.25 in computer science courses.
-A candidate for any degree must be enrolled at The University of Texas at Austin in the semester or summer session in which the degree is awarded.
+A candidate for any degree must be enrolled at The University of Texas at Austin in the semester in which the degree is awarded.

 Students in CSB must satisfy the University’s Core Curriculum and degree requirements for a B.S. in Computer Science and for a B.B.A.; combined degree requirements below.
 If students later elect to complete only one degree, they must consult their academic advisor(s) and fulfill all degree requirements.